anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/SoftLink.md

 ---

 # Stereotype `«SoftLink»`
 So called soft links are a mechanism to decouple objects within your application.
-From a model perspective the is just a directed association between 2 classes of your model.
-But as the association end is marked as soft link using stereotype `«SoftLink»` in the generated code there will be just a proxy type e.g. a String representing the ID of the object and not a direct reference to this type.
+From a model perspective there is just a directed association between 2 classes of your model.
+But as the association end is marked as soft link using stereotype `«SoftLink»` in the generated code there will be just a proxy type e.g. a String representing the ID of the object and not a direct reference to the class.

 <br>